Abhigyan-RA/Abhigyan-RA/README.md

 - 👋 Hi, I’m @Abhigyan-RA
 - 👀 I’m interested in creating new things using language of the computer
-- 🌱 I’m currently learning C++/DSA and javascript and DataScience
+- 🌱 I’m currently learning DSA and javascript and DataScience
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web devlopment and DataScience projects
-- 📫 How to reach me ...
+- 📫 to reach me ping me on abhigyanranjanofficial@gmail.com

 <!---
 Abhigyan-RA/Abhigyan-RA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.